 Never Taking Possession

-You may attempt to void your lease agreement by never taking possession of the rental property.
+You may attempt to cancel a lease agreement by never taking possession of the rental property.
 Your landlord doesn't have much incentive to enact eviction proceedings since no one is living in the rental unit and must usually attempt to re-rent the property.
 The laws in some states may allow the landlord to sue you for rent owed on the lease agreement but only up until the point a new tenant moves in.
 The landlord must make good faith efforts to re-rent the property.
 If you never take possession of the property, state laws may allow a landlord to keep your security deposit as compensation.

 Termination by Mutual Agreement